monikaperez/AMLproject/documents/super_res.md

 ## input data

-The data (available on our github project at: _https://github.com/jkobject/AMLproject/tree/master/data/micro\_Yaser3/_) is the output of the _""_ algorithm _vX_ on our super-resolution microscopy images.
+The data (available on our github project at: _https://github.com/jkobject/AMLproject/tree/master/data/micro\_Yaser3/_) is the output of the _"ZEN"_ algorithm on our super-resolution microscopy images.
+We used _"ZEN 3.0 Black"_ for image processing (channel alignment, SIM processing and image subsetting) and _ZEN 3.1 Blue_ for segmentation and data formating.
+The segmentation algorithm has been trained on raw images labelled by hand.
 Images, as well as the trained algorithm are available at _ded_.
-To download the algorithm, please visit: _de_.
-The algorithm has been trained on raw images labelled by hand.
+To download the software, please visit: _https://www.zeiss.com/microscopy/int/products/microscope-software/zen.html#downloads_.
+More information about the code is available here: _https://github.com/zeiss-microscopy/OAD_.

 ## PostProcessing